Urine anion gap

-The urine anion gap is calculated using measured ions found in the urine.
+In clinical chemistry, the urine anion gap is calculated using measured ions found in the urine.
 It is used to aid in the differential diagnosis of metabolic acidosis.

 The term "anion gap" without qualification usually implies serum anion gap.
 The "urine anion gap" is a different measure, principally used to determine whether the kidneys are capable of appropriately acidifying urine.

 Calculation

 Urine anion gap is calculated by subtracting the urine concentration of chloride (anions) from the concentrations of sodium plus potassium (cations):